desteves/mms-bosh-release/README.md

 # mongodb-release

-BOSH release for MongoDB Ops Manager 3.6.x
+BOSH release for MongoDB Ops Manager 4.0.x

-# TODO

-- Upgrade to MongoDB Ops Manager 4.xx
+**THIS IS A STANDALONE INSTANCE WITH NO BACKUPS CONFIGURED, FOR DEV ONLY**